astatide/kwinOverview/README.md

 * Reduce CPU usage.

 * Remove the silly grid bouncing effect when windows are added.

+* Give it an actual name, instead of a working title.

 * Add buttons to add/remove desktops?